 The Umbrella of Fact and Fiction (Fall 2014)

 This stellar issue on the prismatic form of the essay will yield, we hope, many "A-ha!" moments for our readers.
-Reading the essays under this “umbrella of fact and fiction” by Maurice L. Goldsmith, Paul J. Lindholdt, Gerald L. Smith, and Christopher Thornton, it’s hard not to hear whispers of an accidental conversation on race and violence across generations, borders, and cultures.
-Ann E. Berthoff looks at the faltering art of conversation.
-Fred Russell examines the history of ballooning and the history of sports in America.
+Reading the essays by Maurice L. Goldsmith, Paul J. Lindholdt, Gerald L. Smith, and Christopher Thornton, it’s hard not to hear whispers of an accidental conversation on race and violence across generations, borders, and cultures.
+Ann E. Berthoff looks at the faltering art of conversation; and don’t miss the glittering gems studded throughout this issue on the history of ballooning and the history of sports in America as seen through the long career of veteran sportswriter Fred Russell.
 Robert Lacy gives us a survey of fashion or lack thereof since the thirties.

 Then came the sheep’s-milk yogurt so thick it could be cut with a knife. . . .
 She bathed it in Greek honey.
 From her pocket she gave us almonds and dried figs. The sun bathed us.
 She sat and began to sing.
 She was happy.